sychh/sychh.github.io/_pages/about.md

 Seasons change.
 Life persists.
 Academia is a chapter, not the whole story.

 I'm currently in the Greater Bay Area, serving as a referee and coach for table tennis tournaments.
-Hoping to become an international referee in the future. 加上日常更新点网文而已啦~~~
+Hoping to become an international referee in the future. 业余爱好噶点网文而已~~~

 Recent Updates
 ======